sandhyamatheswaran/NOSQL_COLUMNFAMILY/README.md

               ->orderid
               ->paymenttype represents online payment including gpay,paytm and cash on delivery as cod.

-    The"administrator"table contains the informations about the persons who manages the ordering system of the restaurant.
+    The"administrator"table contains informations about the persons who manages the ordering system of the restaurant.
     The following are the attributes in the administrator table:

               ->adminid represents administrator id.